ttron1691/coderef-django/README.md

     path('', include("myapp.urls")),
 ]
 ```
+For each app we include the corresponding "urls.py" file within the app directory.
 ## Templates
 It is good practice to create a base html template "templates/myapp/base.html" and derive all other template files.